Chenghai, Shantou: Tourist attractions

 Known as the best overseas Chinese residence in Lingnan and a key protected cultural relics in Guangdong Province, Chen Cihong's Former Residence was built by the famous Chen Hongli family in Qianmei Village, Longdu Town, Chenghai District.
 The construction of the residence started in 1910, lasted almost 30 years and was not finished until 1939.
 The 25,400-sqm residence consists of 506 rooms in 4 complex houses where the traditional Chaoshan architectural style of "4-horse-drawn chariot" goes well with western villas.
 The 4 complex houses are Langzhong Mansion, Shoukang Dwelling, Shanju Chamber and Sanlu Study, and strewed between them are pavilions, terraces, corridors and overpasses, forming a giant courtyard.
-The residence is basically built with brick and timber and decorated with Chaoshan wood carvings, stone carvings, plaster sculptures, porcelain and glass.
+The residence is basically built with brick and timber and decorated with Teochew woodcarving, stone carvings, plaster sculptures, porcelain and glass.
 Galleries for puppet shows, local operas, folk customs and handicrafts are opened here and local Shuangyao'e (geese fight) square dance and tea performance are staged in the residence.
 It is actually a museum for the overseas Chinese culture in Chaoshan area.